 - Add yourself to the AUTHORS.rst file in an alphabetical fashion.
-Every contribution is valuable and shall be credited - If your change is noteworthy, add an entry to the changelog.
+Every contribution is valuable and shall be credited. - If your change is noteworthy, add an entry to the changelog.

 - No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can! - Don't ever break backward compatibility.
 If it ever has to happen for higher reasons, characteristic will follow the proven procedures of the Twisted project. - Always add tests and docs for your code.
 This is a hard rule; patches with missing tests or documentation won't be merged.
-If a feature is not tested or documented, it doesn't exist. - Obey PEP 8 and PEP 257. - Write good commit messages. - Ideally, squash your commits, i.e. make your pull requests just one commit.
+If a feature is not tested or documented, it doesn't exist. - Obey PEP 8 and PEP 257. - Write good commit messages.